Mobile Civic Center

-Mobile Civic Center (formerly Mobile Municipal Auditorium) is a multi-purpose facility located in Mobile, Alabama.
-Owned by the City of Mobile and operated by ASM Global, the facility consists of three venues: a theater, an expo hall, and an arena.
-It is suitable for large indoor events including sporting events and trade shows.
-The theater seats for 1,938, while the expo hall can seat 3,000.
-The largest venue of the Mobile Civic Center is the arena, which can seat 10,112.
+Mobile Civic Center (formerly Mobile Municipal Auditorium) was a multi-purpose facility located in Mobile, Alabama.
+Owned by the City of Mobile and operated by ASM Global, the facility consisted of three venues: a theater, an expo hall, and an arena.
+It was suitable for large indoor events including sporting events and trade shows.
+The theater seated for 1,938, while the expo hall seated 3,000.
+The largest venue of the Mobile Civic Center was the arena, which could seat 10,112.

 The Civic Center started redevelopment in March 2018.
+Demolition of the arena, expo hall and theater began in September 2024 and will be replaced with a $300 million arena targeted to open in 2027.